Rosé colored glasses

 It’s the middle of summer.
 Much of the world is on vacation, and given the heat, our minds may sometimes be on holiday as well.
 As temperatures soar, more Americans are thinking pink.
 Specifically, pink in the form of rosé wine.

-Unlike other popularly collected wines or spirits (like vintage Champagne or Japanese Whiskey), rosé is not meant to be stored for years.
-So let’s take a closer look at this summertime sipper that can be enjoyed before autumn returns.
+Most bottles of this easy sipping wine that ranges in color between light apricot and dark watermelon will be consumed by autumn.
+For unlike other popularly collected wines or spirits (like vintage Champagne or Japanese Whiskey), rosé is not meant to be stored for years.
+So let’s take a closer look at this summertime sipper.

 A French claim to fame

 While rosé wines might seem trendy today, their pale pink color is more likely a throwback to the appearance of original wines made by early winemakers.
 The rose color is achieved by letting black grape skins be in contact (macerate) with the grapes’ naturally clear juice.
 After 2 – 20 hours, the juice acquires a hue ranging from melon to light mulberrry, depending on the amount of skin contact.

 The aroma and flavors of rosé wines are primarily a result of the grapes, the soil where they are grown and the wine-making style.
 Some rosés are on the sweet and fruity side, but most—especially those from Provence—are fresh, crisp, and dry.3

 Southern France, and specifically the region of Provence, is considered the home of rosé wine, and not just because the French translation of ‘pink’ has become the de facto name for this wine category.
 From the first Greek sailors to the subsequent Roman invaders, wine-making has been an important agricultural production of this region blessed by abundant sun.4